England lost 16,000 new coronavirus cases, blames computer glitch

 “We fully understand the concern this may cause,” Brodie added, “and further robust measures have been put in place as a result.”

-While health authorities said the glitch had not affected the pandemic response at the local level, 10 Downing Street announced an investigation and politicians in the opposition Labour Party described the episode as “shambolic.”
+While health authorities said the glitch had not affected the pandemic response at the local level, 10 Downing Street announced an investigation and politicians in the opposition described the episode as “shambolic.”

+“This isn’t just a shambles.
+It’s so much worse than this and it gives me no comfort to say it, but it’s putting lives at risk,” Labour Party lawmaker Jonathan Ashworth told Parliament.

 Liverpool Mayor Joe Anderson told the Guardian newspaper the missing data was the latest in a “pandemic of incompetence from the government.”